Project-3-Team-Copy-Paste/planning/PROPOSAL.md

 ### User stories
 MVP:
--aauiwlt: Create, read, update, and delete "reels" for specific movies.
+- aauiwlt: Create, read, update, and delete "reels" for specific movies.
--aauiwlt: See all the reels for specific movies.
+- aauiwlt: See all the reels for specific movies.
--aauiwlt: See all the movies for which I can create reels.
+- aauiwlt: See all the movies for which I can create reels.

-STRETCH:
--

 ### Wireframes
 [The MIRO board.](https://miro.com/app/board/uXjVPNFJ2Pc=/)